ssrichandra/GCD_CourseProject/CodeBook.md

 The identifier of the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 *Activity:*
 The type of activity undertaken when the measurements were recorded.

-6 types:
+6 types of Activity:
 1. Walking
 2. Walking Upstairs
 3. Walkind Downstairs